kacheproject/autopkg/README.md

 The `package()` function is not limited to the two parameters specified here.
 You can return alternative version of `AutoPkgI` depends on the arguments or even the environment.

-If you don't want to specify a auto package and just want to depend on one using that, you could use `AutoPkg.dependedBy()`:
+If you don't want to specify an auto package and just want to depend on one using that, you could use `AutoPkg.dependedBy()`:

 ````zig
 const thePackageYouWorkWith = @import("./package/build.zig");